KFig21/the_next_web_page/README.md

 <p><a href="https://kfig21.github.io/the_next_web_page/" target="_blank" rel="noopener noreferrer">View the project here!</a> 👀</p>

 <h3>Summary</h3>
 <p>This project was built for The Odin Project HTML/CSS curriculum.
 The goal of the project was to build the front end of a webpage with responsive design.
-Many different media queries were used to achieve thegoal of this project</p>
+Many different media queries were used to achieve the goal of this project.</p>

 <h3>Demo GIF</h3>